 Setting up a Magnus Pro desk has three steps.
 First, attach the cable management tray to the desktop.
 Second, attach the legs to the desktop.
 Third, flip the desk over.
 For the last step, get a friend to help you.
 After that, it’s time to add your selected accessories.

 At the very least, you’ll want a Magpad Desk mat to cover the steel work surface ($49 to $79).
-Then, you can use the starter pack bundle Secretlab chose to send me as a reference to assemble your own:
+Then, you can use the starter pack bundle Secretlab sent me me as a reference to assemble your own:

 The picture below shows my current setup.
 My center screen is a 27″ 2K.
 The flanking ones are both 24″ HD.
 To fit all three screens and my PC, I sit slightly off-center.